pbuckner/x-plane_plugins/XPython/docs/source/development/helloworld.rst

 Details
 -------

-First, consider the ``import xp``.
+First, consider the ``from XPPython3 import xp``.
 As with most python programs, we're importing other modules.
 For XPPython3, we have two choices.
 By importing the `xp` module, we're using the simplified API (See :doc:`modules/xp` module description.)

 Otherwise, we would use::